xinyi030/PHS43010_NonStatGroup/README.md

 ## Instructions

-To run the R Markdown document, you need to have R installed on your computer along with the necessary packages (listed at the start of the `my_report.Rmd` file).
-Once you have these, you can open `my_report.Rmd` in RStudio and click the "Knit" button to generate the report.
+To run the R Markdown document, you need to have R installed on your computer along with the necessary packages (listed at the start of the `Non_Stat.Rmd` file).
+Once you have these, you can open `Non_Stat.Rmd` in RStudio and click the "Knit" button to generate the report.

 ## Collaboration Guidelines